Anduin2017/AnduinOS-Docs/Applications/Introduction.md

     The above command only installs the launcher.
 If you run `sudo apt upgrade`, it won't upgrade it automatically.
 You will need to manually rerun the above command to upgrade.

     This is because the software provider didn't setup a repository for automatic updates.
 You will need to check the official website for updates.

+!!! note "Setup apps upgrade automatically"

+    If you want to setup the application to upgrade automatically, you can follow the instructions [here](../Install/Update-Your-System.md)